KennyHT/learn-kubernetes/labs/namespaces.md

     kubectl config set-context learn-k8s --cluster=docker-for-desktop-cluster --user=docker-for-desktop --namespace=learn-k8s

 But this has only created the context.
-Asking for the pods without specifying a namespace lists the pods for the default namespace.

-    kubectl get pods

 Let's tell `kubectl` to use our new `learn-k8s context.

     kubectl config use-context learn-k8s

-Test that it worked:

-    kubectl get pods

-No Pods should have been returned.

-As a final test, let's create `kuard-pod` in our new `learn-k8s` namespace.
+As a test, let's create `kuard-pod` and inspect the Pod properties to see which namespace it was created in.

     kubectl apply -f manifests/pod.yaml

-This would have failed if in the `default` due to a Pod name crash.

-Let's remove our Pods:

-    kubectl delete -f manifests/pod.yaml --namespace=default
+    echo $(kubectl get pod kuard-pod -o "jsonpath={.metadata['namespace']}")

+Cleanup the `kuard-pod`:

     kubectl delete -f manifests/pod.yaml

 !!! note

-    If you get an error message like `The connection to the server localhost:8080 was refused - did you specify the right host or port?`, its probably because the cluster name in your `$HOME/.kube/config` context you created doesn't match any cluster names in your context as the default server address for `kubectl` is `localhost:8080`.

-!!! note

-    You can also switch the context by using the Docker toolbar utility.
+    You can also switch the context by using the Docker toolbar app.

     <img style="width: 400px" src="../media/img/docker-for-desktop-set-context.jpg" />